evanpfeifer/http-server/README.md

 As a closing note, there is a (much) simpler way to create a web server in Python, one that actually doesn't require you to write any scripts.

 Simply go to your terminal at write in `python -m http.server 8080`

+Of course, this may be a whole lot simpler, but where's the fun in that!